Billion-Oyster-Project-Community/ckan/README.md

 Production ready: ✅

 This role can be used to deploy a single node instance of ckan.
 It is recommended to configure a reverse proxy for ssl termination.
-If a remote database is being used comment out replace `postgres_host` with the remote hosts address in `inventory.yml`.
+If a remote database is being used replace `postgres_host` with the remote hosts address in `inventory.yml`.

 ## Future Features